BilboOGX/NCNewsFE/README.md

 For the backend repository visit https://github.com/BilboOGX/NCNews.

-NC News is an engineered RESTful API using Express.js and PostgreSQL, applying MVC design patterns and component abstraction for optimal structure and maintainability.
-Developed with a React-based frontend, integrating TDD practices for robustness, responsive design and optimistic rendering for accessibility, and error handling through Express middleware and Axios to handle http requests.
+NC News is an interactive news sharing platform engineered with a RESTful API using Express.js and PostgreSQL, applying MVC design patterns and component abstraction for optimal structure and maintainability.
+Integrating TDD practices for robustness, a React-based frontend with responsive design and optimistic rendering for accessibility and error handling through Express middleware and Axios to handle http requests.